openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 ![Cartridge author workflow](images/pep-010-cartridge-author.png)

 In the basic case, the cartridge author workflow is simple.
-The cartridge author prepares a manifest and uses the `oo-admin-cartridge` tool to upload the manifest to the OpenShift Broker.
+The cartridge author prepares a manifest and uses the `oo-admin-ctl-cartridge` tool to upload the manifest to the OpenShift Broker.
 The manifest contains the following information:

 1. A reference to a publicly available docker image for the cartridge (cartridge image)